PAPNEJA METHOD · the community · Papneja.com

 This document represents the foundational doctrine, ethics, practice framework, and organizational structure of the Papneja Fellowship.
 The tradition it describes is ancient.
 The language in which it is presented here is new.
 Both are intentional.
 The mechanics have always been the same.
 The presentation must meet the practitioners of the time in which it is offered.

 If you have read this far and something here has landed — the next step is not a discovery call.
 It is not an application.
 It is a decision.
-The Sacred Contract documents what that decision means in full — what you are committing to, and what Dr. Papneja is committing to you in return.
+The Sacred Contract documents what that decision means in full — what you are committing to, and what Abhishek Papneja is committing to you in return.

 If this landed somewhere real in you —